sparkylinux/sddm-theme-sparky/8.2/README.md

 Sparky SDDM Theme2
-  Sparky 8.x SDDM Theme2 based on Sugar Candy
+  Sparky 8.x SDDM Theme2 for Kf6 based on Breeze

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by